 The government committed to accelerate the deployment of renewables by presenting a dedicated draft law and increasing the latest budget devoted to carrying out studies on the implementation of offshore wind farms by €25 million (an increase of 58% compared to 2022).
 In addition, it announced €1.3 billion in credits to finance the ecological bonus and the conversion premium to encourage the purchase of environmentally sustainable vehicles.
 Moreover, the government enacted two measures to increase biomethane production capacity via the revaluation of the feed-in tariff for biomethane to take account of inflation and the extension of the commissioning time for projects whose administrative procedures have been completed but which had fallen behind schedule compared to their construction.
 In the first six months of 2022, installations to inject biomethane into natural gas networks stepped up their production capacity to 7.6 TWh per year (up 18% compared to the end of 2021).

 In April 2022, the government announced the Easter Package to set a 2030 renewable energy target of at least 80% of gross electricity consumption.
+In July 2022, the government revised the Renewable Energy Sources Act to enshrine the new objectives into legislation.
 The plan aims to add 10 GW per year of onshore wind energy (to achieve by 2030 a total of around 115 GW of wind capacity) and increase solar energy capacity to a level of 22 GW per year (for a total of 215 GW by 2030).
 Measures include the provision of new sites for the expansion of photovoltaics, the extension of municipality participation in onshore wind and photovoltaics, the development of more low-wind sites and the improvement of the policy environment for the expansion of roof-top PV installations.
 The Climate and Transformation Fund allocates €2.1 billion to subsidise the purchase of electrically powered vehicles and €1.94 billion for the construction of charging infrastructure.
 The German government has also introduced new financial incentives for consumers to invest in small rooftop solar photovoltaic installations, with a view to feeding more electricity into the grid instead of only using it for self-consumption.
 In 2022, the government has also put forward an additional round of ground-based and rooftop solar photovoltaic tenders and introduced a revised mechanism, adjusting the volume of electricity tendered for the additional round (ie if there is more volume tendered than bid, all bids can be awarded at the price offered).
 The Bundestag also passed the Wind-on-Land Act to increase the share of land for wind turbines to 2% by 2023.